AC Carpi

-A.C.
-Carpi is an Italian professional football club based in Carpi, a city in the province of Modena.
+Associazione Calcio Carpi is an Italian professional football club based in Carpi, a city in the province of Modena.
 The club was founded in 1909, re-founded in 2000 and 2022.

 Carpi's colours are white and red, hence the nickname "Biancorossi".
 At the end of the 2012–13 season, Carpi won their first promotion to Serie B. On 28 April 2015, the Biancorossi won their first promotion to Serie A, but were relegated back to Serie B after only one season.

 The Golden Era ended in 2019, with the relegation back in Serie C after five seasons in Serie B and one season in Serie A.

 The Biancorossi have won a handful of league titles, including: the old Lega Pro Seconda Divisione; Serie B once; Serie C once; and Serie D four times.
 At the regional level, Carpi has won Promozione, Prima Divisione, and two Prima Categoria titles.

 History

 A.C.
 Carpi (1909–2000)

 The club was founded in the summer of 1909 by local student Adolfo Fanconi as Jucunditas (Latin for "gaiety"), and changed their denomination to Associazione Calcio Carpi a few years later.
 Carpi played three seasons in the Italian Football Championship, the precursor to Serie A, from the 1919–20 season until 1921–22.
 Starting from the 1930s, they mostly played between Serie C and Serie D. Carpi achieved their best result in 1997, a third-placed finish under coach Luigi De Canio which allowed them to play the Serie B promotion playoffs then lost to Monza.
 The club was cancelled in 2000 following relegation to Serie D and subsequent bankruptcy.